 The profile of Capital Community College students, differs from the profile and experiences of students at state four year universities and colleges.
 For example, the College is a commuter school and does not offer residential services.
-Also as a community college, CCC serves a much larger percentage of students who are non-traditional such as older adults, students working full-time and students supporting families, than what would be found at a traditional four year university.
+Also as a community college, CCC serves a much larger percentage of students who are non-traditional such as older adults, students working full-time and students supporting families, than what would be found at a traditional four-year university.
 The majority of our students attend part-time.
-During the 2015/2016 school calendar the College had approximately 2,678 part-time students and 825 full time students.

-As a community college CCC's approach to developing services, programs and campaigns to promote Sexual Violence Awareness, Prevention and Risk Reduction would differ in critical areas from the approach of a four year university with residential services.
+As a community college CCC's approach to developing services, programs and campaigns to promote Sexual Violence Awareness, Prevention and Risk Reduction would differ in critical areas from the approach of a four-year university with residential services.